Skip to navigation Skip to content

 The police department got its first drone, a DJI Mavic Enterprise Dual, in November 2019, but it cannot zoom with the thermal image camera, and requires low-level flight and line of sight, Pederson said.
 Flying is limited to ideal weather conditions, it has a short flight time, a fixed camera and cannot be upgraded, he said.

-DuPage Forest Preserve District police officer Kim Eversole tries out the department's newest drone, a DJI Matrice 300 RTK with Zenmuse H2OT camera.
+District police officer Kim Eversole flies the department's newest drone, a DJI Matrice 300 RTK with Zenmuse H2OT camera.

 Elgin’s thermal-imaging drone was also used to find a person at James “Pate” Philip State Park in Bartlett, and to try to find a woman swept away by the West Branch DuPage River in Winfield Mounds Forest Preserve in Winfield in May 2020.